 • eMoney Advisor's Heart of Advice - Guest contributor

-My work shows up in a few different places: sometimes through organizations, sometimes through writing, teaching, or speaking, sometimes through projects that don't yet have a clear label.What connects it all is a focus on the human side of decision-making: how people make meaning, navigate uncertainty, and live with intention in complex systems.
+My work shows up in a few different places: sometimes through direct planning and advising with clients, sometimes through writing and teaching, sometimes through speaking and facilitation, and sometimes through projects that don't yet have a clear label.What connects it all is a focus on the human side of decision-making: how people make meaning, navigate uncertainty, and live with intention in complex systems.

 If you're trying to do meaningful work in a complex system, with money, people, or both, there's a good chance our paths overlap.